 - Reach out to local schools and libraries.

 - Attend children’s book fairs (many are online these days).

 On PublishDrive, you can access various promo tools:

-- Get featured on the front pages of stores and newsletters.
+- Get featured on the front pages of stores and newsletters from book promotion services.

 - Send review copies to friends and influencers on Apple and Google.

 - Set up Amazon ads easily with a built-in tool for improving performance.